 - Avoid unnecessary components and words.

 - Your home page shouldn’t look like a novella.
-Make it interesting, engaging, dynamic, and straightforward.
+Instead, make it interesting, engaging, dynamic, and straightforward.

 - Simplicity is the key.